cognitedata/cognite-sdk-js/guides/authentication.md

 You can also provide a pop-up window for the user to sign in to Azure.
-When doing authentication with pop-up the current browser window of your application will remain the same, but a new window will pop-up asking the user to login into the identity provider.
-After a successful login, the popup-window will automatically close itself
+When doing authentication with pop-up the current browser window of your application will remain the same, but a new window will pop-up asking the user to sign in into the identity provider.
+After a successful sign in, the pop-up window will automatically close itself

-#### Pop-up login type example
+#### Pop-up sign in type example

 ```js
 import { CogniteClient, AZURE_AUTH_POPUP } from '@cognite/sdk';